-In social sector work, it is no longer good enough to try hard and hope for the best.
+In public sector work, we can’t just try hard and hope for the best.
 Organization executives, boards, funders, individual investors, and communities are demanding proof of impact.
 People want to know whether their time, money, and efforts are making a difference – and why shouldn’t they?
-Understanding the type and amount of impact we are making helps us figure out what works and what we need to change to help our communities thrive.
+Understanding the type and quantity of impact we are making helps us figure out what’s working to change our communities and what needs to be improved.

 What is Impact?

 How do we define impact?
 Is it just a positive effect?
 Or is it something more concrete?
 Can it be proven?
 Can it be measured?
 Should it be measured?

 There are two general dictionary definitions for “impact,” but in the social sector, we’re mostly talking about the second: to have a strong effect on someone or something.

 We define positive impact as “turning the curve” (or beating the data baseline) on a community indicator of wellbeing or a program performance metric that answers “are our customers/clients actually better off as a result of our efforts?”

 We all want to have a positive impact, but impact can go both ways.
 It’s unfortunate (but extremely important) to understand that our work may have a negative impact or no impact at all.
 This is why impact measurement is so important.
 It helps us clearly see the effects of our strategies so that we can reinforce what is working and change (or eliminate) what is not.

 The 2 Types of Impact